alpt3kin/telegramtotwitter/README.md

 - This code using Python tweepy and telebot library
 - Open Telegram, and the messenger will take you to the BotFather account.
 It creates bots and provides tokens.
 - Enter the Twitter (X) API and bot token information in the relevant fields.
+- Try typing anything into the Telegram bot you created.
+You will see that it shares it on Twitter.

 # That's All.